09:00 Registration (with Coffee & Tea)

 Valentina Rumanova (Amsterdam) Using RNAscope and retrograde tracing to benchmark the pre-autonomic neurons of the PVN (15')

-Delaram Poormoghadam (Amsterdam) Stress-specific differential activation of pre-autonomic neurons in the PVN (15')
+Delaram Poormoghadam (Amsterdam) Stress-Specific Activation of Pre-Autonomic and Neuroendocrine Neurons in the PVN (15')

 Session 31: Lipids as regulators of brain Immunity and repair